MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-PublicFolderMoveRequest.md

 # New-PublicFolderMoveRequest

 ## SYNOPSIS
-This cmdlet is available only in on-premises Exchange.
+This cmdlet is available in on-premises Exchange and in the cloud-based service.
+Some parameters and settings may be exclusive to one environment or the other.

 Use the New-PublicFolderMoveRequest cmdlet to begin the process of moving public folder contents between public folder mailboxes.
 Moving public folders only moves the physical contents of the public folder; it doesn't change the logical hierarchy.
 When the move request is completed, you must run the Remove-PublicFolderMoveRequest cmdlet to remove the request or wait until the time specified in the CompletedRequestAgeLimit parameter has passed.
 The request must be removed before you can run another move request.